-Block 2B covers 3,604 square kilometers of the South African Western offshore about 300 kilometers north of Cape Town.
-Water depths over the block are 50 meters to 200 meters.
+Block 2B is located in the Orange Basin and covers 3,604 square kilometers off the west coast of South Africa approximately 300 kilometers north of Cape Town with water depths ranging from 50 to 200 meters.
 Over the main area of interest in the block, the A-J rift graben, water depth ranges from 140 meters to 160 meters.
+Oil was discovered and tested by Soekor in the A-J1 borehole drilled in 1988.